Indus River Delta

-Since the 1940s, the delta has received less water as a result of large-scale irrigation works capturing large amounts of the Indus water before it reaches the delta.
-The result has been catastrophic for both the environment and the local population.
-As a result, the 2010 Pakistan floods were considered "good news" for the ecosystem and population of the river delta as they brought much needed fresh water.

 The population of the active part of the delta was estimated at 900,000 in 2003.
 Most of the population depends on agriculture and fishing.
 Mangrove forests provide fuel wood.
-Many former settlements in the delta have been abandoned as result of lack of water in the Indus and the encroaching Arabian Sea.
+Many former settlements have been abandoned as result of lack of water in the Indus and the encroaching Arabian Sea.

+The delta faces several issues.
+Since 1883, due to land erosion and sea intrusion it has shrunk by 92 percent from around 12,900 sqkm to nearly 1,000 sqkm in 2018.
+Since the 1940s, the delta has received less water as a result of large-scale irrigation works capturing large proportions of the Indus' flow before it reaches the delta.
+The result has been catastrophic for both the environment and the local population.
+As a result, the 2010 Pakistan floods were considered "good news" for the ecosystem and population of the river delta as they brought much needed fresh water.